What is umbrella insurance?

 There are several types of people who could benefit from purchasing an umbrella insurance policy.
 In addition to homeowners with hazards such as pools, trampolines or houses that sit on steep hills, others might benefit from this type of coverage if their chances of a lawsuit are increased due to:

-- Serving on the board of a nonprofit organization
+- Serving on the board of a nonprofit organization: nonprofit board members should consider umbrella insurance to protect the organizations’ financial assets

-- Participating in sports where others can be easily injured, such as skiing, surfing, hunting, etc.
+- Participating in sports where others can be easily injured, such as skiing, surfing, hunting, etc.: if you are an athlete or hobbyist who participates in an activity with a higher risk of injury, protecting yourself with umbrella insurance may be a good idea

 How much umbrella coverage do I need?